pfreixes/pfreixes.github.io/_posts/20160402-Dependency-Injection-Libraries-Why-WhyNot-Python.md

+---
+layout: post
+title: Dependency Injection libraries, why and why not use them with Python
+---

 # Dependency Injection libraries, why and why not use them with Python

 Recently the DI pattern has appeard in front of me as a design pattern, no matters how but it